Niharika210149/Git-GitHub-Notes/README.md

 GitHub - website that allows developers to store and manage their codes using Git.

 git --version     # gives the current version of git on your system

 Configuring Git:
     git config --global user.name "My Name"
     git config --global user.email "someone@gmail.com"

 Clone - clone a repository on our local machine.     # remote[GitHub] to local[PC]
-    git clone <link>
+    git clone <-link->

 Status - displays the state of the code.
     git status